-Welcome to our lesson for July 14, the Parable of the Great Pearl, based on the scripture found in Matthew 13:45-46.
+Welcome to the Parable of the Great Pearl, based on the scripture found in Matthew 13:45-46.

 In a world like ours which places such importance on having things, this story gives us a chance to explore the greatest treasure one can possess: God’s kingdom and a relationship with God.
 What does it mean to sell all that we have to obtain this treasure?
 I bet the kids can help us figure this out.